Alauddin Husain Shah: Conquest of Kamrup-Kamatapur

-Odisha campaigns
+Odisha campaign

-According to the Madala Panji, Shah Ismail Ghazi commenced his campaign from the Mandaran fort (in the present-day Hooghly district) in 1508-9 and reached Puri, raiding Jajpur and Katak on the way.
-The Gajapati ruler of Orissa, Prataparudra was busy in a campaign in the south.
-On hearing this news, he returned and defeated the invading Bengal army and chased it into the borders of Bengal.
-He reached the Mandaran fort and besieged it, but failed to take it.
+According to the Madala Panji, Shah Ismail Ghazi commenced his campaign from the Mandaran fort (in the present-day Hooghly district) in 1508-09 and reached Puri, raiding Jajpur and Katak on the way.
+The Gajapati King of Orissa, Prataparudra Deva was busy in a campaign in the south.
+On hearing the news, he returned and defeated the invading Bengal army and chased it into the borders of Bengal.
+He reached the Mandaran fort and besieged it, where the general had taken shelter.
+The general managed to escape along with some of his soldiers.
+Rest of the forces of Bengal were routed, and the fort was occupied by Prataparudra's army.
 Intermittent hostilities between the Bengal and Orissa armies along the border continued throughout the reign of Husain Shah.

 Capture of Pratapgarh

 When Gouhar Khan, the Bengali governor of Sylhet (in present-day Bangladesh) died, the district was seized by ruler of the neighbouring kingdom of Pratapgarh, Sultan Bazid.
 One of Husain Shah's nobles, a Hindu convert named Surwar Khan was sent to confront Bazid and when attempts at negotiations failed, fought against the Sultan and his allies.
-Bazid was defeated and captured and was forced to give heavy concessions in order to keep his kingdom, though under the suzerainty of Bengal.
+Bazid was defeated and captured and was forced to give heavy concessions to keep his kingdom, though under the suzerainty of Bengal.
 In reward for his actions, Surwar Khan was named the new governor of Sylhet and the defeated Sultan's daughter was given in marriage to his son, Mir Khan.